 Power politics is a hardnosed game and self-interest is a fact of international life.
 The East and the West apparently are locked in fierce economic and military struggle that could last for generations to come.
 By this time next year there will be 10,000 Peace Corps Volunteers in the field.
 Is their presence - their work - going to make one whit of difference?

-I submit to you that the peace Corps is already making a difference, and a big difference.
+I submit to you that the Peace Corps is already making a difference, and a big difference.
 It is already having effects -- both immediate, dramatic effects and long-range effects -- far beyond anyone's anticipation.
 It is having effects both here at home and abroad.

 The Peace Corps is having an impact on the colleges and universities of our country.
 Most of our U.S. training programs have been conducted by private and state universities on a contract basis.
-To date, Peace Corps projects have been trained at 36 different schools - at California Northern Illinois - Oklahoma -Arizona State - Rutgers Syracuse -Pittsburg - Utah State Indiana - at Howard - and at Harvard.
+To date, Peace Corps projects have been trained at 36 different schools - at California Northern Illinois - Oklahoma -Arizona State - Rutgers Syracuse -Pittsburgh - Utah State Indiana - at Howard - and at Harvard.

 No one who has visited one of these training programs in operation can fail to see the impact it has on the faculty and the student body.
 School official after school official has written us to this effect.